AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 **6. Protocols** <a name= "Protocols"></a>

-•	Zigbee – coordinator, router, end device, 2 years of battery life, low power, low bandwidth needs.
+*	Zigbee – coordinator, router, end device, 2 years of battery life, low power, low bandwidth needs.
 Small scale wireless projects.
 The Hue.
-•	Zwave- Less energy than wifi, provide a reliable, low latency transmission of small data packets.
+*	Zwave- Less energy than wifi, provide a reliable, low latency transmission of small data packets.
-•	RS – 232 – defines communication between data terminal equipment, computer terminal, replaced by usb, used in industrial machines, scientific gear.
+*	RS – 232 – defines communication between data terminal equipment, computer terminal, replaced by usb, used in industrial machines, scientific gear.
-•	RS-422 – applications early macintosh, no protocol definition.
+*	RS-422 – applications early macintosh, no protocol definition.
 Only defines voltage levels.
-•	SPI – shared clock, master slave acritechture.
+*	SPI – shared clock, master slave acritechture.
 Single way transmission.
 Used for embedded systems.
 Ex: semnsors, camera lenses, card readers,
-•	I2C – serial half duplex, master slave relationship, only 2 bus lines required.
+*	I2C – serial half duplex, master slave relationship, only 2 bus lines required.
 Ex: systems management bus, power mgmt. bus, display data channel.
 (Low active- one curve, one voltage.
 Devices of different voltages can be connected along.)
 10 bit address- 1024 devices.
 Raspberry displays.
-•	KNX – bus: OSI protocol, independent of platform, usage: alarm monitoring, energy monitoring speed 9600 bits/s, address scheme(how many devices) – 65000 – on one segments* 4 segements
+*	KNX – bus: OSI protocol, independent of platform, usage: alarm monitoring, energy monitoring speed 9600 bits/s, address scheme(how many devices) – 65000 – on one segments* 4 segements
-•	Ebus – used in heating and solar appliances, 2 wire digital serial bus communication, master slave, length >100, 2400 baud symbol rate – speed.
+*	Ebus – used in heating and solar appliances, 2 wire digital serial bus communication, master slave, length >100, 2400 baud symbol rate – speed.
-•	Canbus – mostly used in vehicles, multiplex electric wiring in automotives – to save copper, 50kbits/s ,1000m, multi master serial bus architecture, all nodes are connected to each other through 2 wire bus.
+*	Canbus – mostly used in vehicles, multiplex electric wiring in automotives – to save copper, 50kbits/s ,1000m, multi master serial bus architecture, all nodes are connected to each other through 2 wire bus.
 Twisted pair wires.
 High config flexibility, most common bus structure for automotives.
-•	Modbus – serial communication protocol, use its own PLC, very flexible – easy to deploy, maintain, openly published, licence free, simple to measure temperature, used in SCADA systems. (ex: Smart grids).
+*	Modbus – serial communication protocol, use its own PLC, very flexible – easy to deploy, maintain, openly published, licence free, simple to measure temperature, used in SCADA systems. (ex: Smart grids).
 Master slave communication, versions – serial, Ethernet.
 Unique address.
+* X10 - What?: communication among electronic devices used for home automation.
+Since 1975
+Speed: Slow, 0.75s to transmit a device address and a command.
+Throughput: 3000 bits per second.
+Latency: 60 Hz wave with a maximum delay of 100 microseconds.
+(TW523).
+Length: 310MHz in U.S.  & 433.92 MHz on European systems.
+Flexibility: Option to upgrade.
+X10 modules only react to commands, they do not transmit back a status, which limits flexibility.
+Importance:
+Advantages: Cheap, Availability
+Disadvantages: poor performance (can only transmit one command at a time), distance limitations, less reliability, power phase limitations, Lack of encryption.
+Usage examples: mostly hybrid systems nowadays along with Zigbee, Z-wave protocols.
+Examples: X10 Lamp dimmer module, X10 in Wall dimmer Switch.
+X10 appliance module can be used to monitor doors & windows as well.
+* OneWire - What?: is a device communications bus system.
+Speed: communicated at a speed of up to 16.3kbps, which is now called "standard speed."
+To reduce the time needed to read a 64Kbit memory iButton to less than 1 second, a high-speed mode called "overdrive"
+Flexibility:  1-wire slave and I2C master operational modes.
+Supports 15 kbps and 77 kbps 1-wire protocol with packetized I2C data payloads
+Advantages of 1-wire interface
+Following are the benefits or advantages of 1-wire interface:
+➨Multiple slaves are accessed using only 2-wires in this interface type.
+➨Due to use of less wires, the interface is cheaper.
+➨It is easy to implement the interface.
+➨The interface supports longer distance (about 300 meters)

+Disadvantages of 1-wire interface:
+➨It is implemented both in the hardware as well as software.
+The synchronization of data at the receiver has to be taken care in software which is a complex task.
+➨Though the interface supports longer distance, it is limited due to noise and cable capacitance.
+➨It supports slower speed of communication.
+➨1-wire slave devices are manufactured by Dallas semiconductor only.

 Tried log in to ELvin's Pi : password - ulnoiot